zed-industries/zed/docs/src/assistant/assistant-panel.md

 7. Submit the message with `cmd-enter`.

 Being able to edit previous messages gives you control over how tokens are used.
 You don't need to start up a new context to correct a mistake or to add additional information, and you don't have to waste tokens by submitting follow-up corrections.

+> **Note**: The act of editing past messages is often referred to as "Rewriting History" in the context of the language models.

 Some additional points to keep in mind: